 The AQUILA trial is a Phase 3 randomized study evaluating daratumumab (brand name DARZALEX®, manufactured by Janssen Biotech, Inc., a Johnson & Johnson company) versus active monitoring in patients with high-risk smoldering multiple myeloma (SMM).
 Involving 390 patients and a median follow-up of 5.5 years, the study demonstrated that daratumumab significantly prolonged progression-free survival (63.1% vs. 40.8%) and showed a favorable trend in overall survival (93% vs. 87%) compared to monitoring alone.
 Daratumumab was well tolerated, with no major quality of life impairment reported.
-These results, presented at ASH 2024 by Dr. Vincent Rajkumar and Dr. Meletios Dimopoulos, suggest daratumumab may play a pivotal role in delaying progression in high-risk SMM.
+These results, presented at ASH 2024 by Dr. Meletios Dimopoulos, suggest daratumumab may play a pivotal role in delaying progression in high-risk SMM.

-Myeloma
+Smoldering Myeloma

 AQUILA